Odesa: Government and administrative divisions

-In addition, every raion has its own administration, subordinate to the Odesa City council, and with limited responsibilities.
+In addition, every district has its own administration, subordinate to the Odesa City council, and with limited responsibilities.

 Cityscape

 Many of Odesa's buildings have, rather uniquely for a Ukrainian city, been influenced by the Mediterranean style of classical architecture.
-This is particularly noticeable in buildings built by architects such as the Italian Francesco Boffo, who in the early 19th-century built a palace and colonnade for the Governor of Odesa, Prince Mikhail Vorontsov, the Potocki Palace and many other public buildings.
+This is particularly noticeable in buildings built by architects such as the Italian of Odesa Francesco Boffo, who in the early 19th-century built a palace and colonnade for the Governor of Odesa, Prince Mikhail Vorontsov, the Potocki Palace and many other public buildings.

 In 1887 one of the city's most well known architectural monuments was completed – the theatre, which still hosts a range of performances to this day; it is widely regarded as one of the world's finest opera houses.
 The first opera house was opened in 1810 and destroyed by fire in 1873.
 The modern building was constructed by Fellner and Helmer in neo-baroque; its luxurious hall was built in the rococo style.
 It is said that thanks to its unique acoustics, even a whisper from the stage can be heard in any part of the hall.
 The theatre was projected along the lines of Dresden's Semperoper built in 1878, with its nontraditional foyer following the curvatures of the auditorium; the building's most recent renovation was completed in 2007.

 Odesa's most iconic symbol, the Potemkin Stairs, is a vast staircase that conjures an illusion so that those at the top only see a series of large steps, while at the bottom all the steps appear to merge into one pyramid-shaped mass.
 The original 200 steps (now reduced to 192) were designed by Italian architect Francesco Boffo and built between 1837 and 1841.
 The steps were made famous by Sergei Eisenstein in his film, Battleship Potemkin.

 Most of the city's 19th-century houses were built of limestone mined nearby.
 Abandoned mines were later used and broadened by local smugglers.
 This created a gigantic, complicated labyrinth of tunnels beneath Odesa, known as the Odesa catacombs.
 During World War II, the catacombs served as a hiding place for partisans and natural shelter for civilians, who were escaping airplane bombing.